elixir-gettext/gettext/README.md

 end
 ```

-And invoke the gettext API, based on the `*gettext` functions:
+And invoke the Gettext API, based on the `*gettext` functions:

 ```elixir
 import MyApp.Gettext